PacketAnglers/atd-avd-l2ls-campus/README.md

 ## STEP #4 - Update Passwords and SSH Keys

+The ATD Lab switches are preconfigured with MD5 encrypted passwords.
+AVD uses sha512 passwords so we need to convert the current MD5 password to sha512.  **You will need to login to a switch to do this step.**

 From the Programmibility IDE Explorer:

 - Navigate to the `labfiles/cleveland-atd-avd/group_vars` folder.